 A stand is of course a necessity!
 I have the mill mounted to some solid timber supports.
 That way it is a bit higher and easier on my back!
 Also, it is easy to get the the ballscrews for lubrication.

 I added a large vice, and fitted an adjustable endstop.
 This is great for setting up multiple parts in the same location.

 A tool stand holds all the required tooling, with the keyboard at the front.
 With CNC you accumulate a lot of toolholders because setup is much easier with a known length tool.

 This is the usb pendant for manual control.
 A really handy item.
 I got one that has a USB connection.
 Wireless is also available, but I wanted to keep things simple.

 A coolant system in a 20l plastic drum with an aquarium pump does the job.

 I also have a stepper powered rotary table that I use for fluting rifle barrels, see video.
-To get a good finish, I cut in 1 direction only, at slow feed rate.
+To get a good finish and make sure the barrel stays cool, I cut in 1 direction only, at slow feed rate.